 From the Vieux Nice, you can go up to the Colline du Château to get a beautiful view over the bay, the city, and the mountains.
 The fort that was there got destroyed in the 18th century under Louis the 14th’s orders, and now it is just a park.

 There are many different ways to get up there.
 It can be nice to go up from the Vieux Nice and go down through the cemetery.
 You can also take the elevator.

 THE CIMIEZ ARENAS

 Cimiez district is mostly residential but is known for its ancient Roman Arenas.
 Built during the 2nd century, they were extended a century later.
 It still is a small amphitheater that could host up to 5000 people.
-The arena is mostly in ruin now, but it’s nice to stroll around the structure and the park surrounding it.
+The arena is mostly in ruins now, but it’s nice to stroll around the structure and the park surrounding it.